 Why You Should ALWAYS Conduct Background Checks

 A background check should be thought of as a preventive measure that helps to safeguard the integrity of your company as well as the safety of your current employees.
 Some applicants might not be appropriate for certain positions due to something that’s revealed in their personal history.
 For example, a person who’s found to have an assault conviction is probably not going to be the most appropriate candidate for a security officer position.
 Or, an applicant who has been arrested for a recent, serious drug violation might not be the best person to work in a hospital or other medical facility with accessibility to controlled substances.
-This type of information can only be found with a background check.
+This type of information can only be found with a background check and reinforces the need to investigate prior to an offer being made.

 Following are just a few reasons why it’s important to screen candidates to help identify potentially problematic and costly situations: